iotdomain/iotdomain-standard/README.md

 A reference implementation in the golang language is provided for publishing zwave, onewire, and camera images, as well as a basic user interface with a dashboard and configuration editor.

-The standard can be found here:  [MYZONE STANDARD](./myzone-standard.md)
+The standard can be found here:  [STANDARD](./iotconnect-standard.md)

 ## Installation